ForgeRock/forgerock-web-login-framework/README.md

 Both components provide the same authentication, OAuth/OIDC and user features.
 The only difference is how the component is rendered within your app.

 It is highly recommended to start with the Modal form factor when in the experimenting or prototyping phase.
 It provides the quickest development experience for providing login and registration flows into your app with the least disruption to your existing codebase.
 The Modal will be controlled within your app, but rendered in its own DOM root node and visual layer.

+## Requirements

+1. A EcmaScript Module or CommonJS enable client-side JavaScript app
+2. A "modern", fully-supported browser: Chrome, Firefox, Safari, Chromium Edge (see below for example of what's not supported)

+What's not supported?
+Internet Explorer, Legacy Edge, WebView, Electron and other modified, browser-like environments are _not_ supported.

 ## Quick Start: Using the Widget in Your App